eaobservatory/hedwig/doc/user/password.rst

 reset code will be sent to that address.
 Otherwise it will be sent to your primary address.

+If you do not not remember any of your account information, or no longer have access to the email address which you used to register, please contact us as we may be able to help you recover your account.
+This is preferable to making a new account as it will ensure you have access to all of your proposal from a single account.

 .. image:: image/pass_reset_get_small.png
     :target: image/pass_reset_get_large.png